hashicorp/terraform-cdk/website/docs/cdktf/concepts/stacks.html.md

 Omitting the target stack by running a plain `cdktf deploy` will result in error.
 This will change in future versions, where support for targeting all or a subset of stacks will be added.

-Please track this [issue](https://github.com/hashicorp/terraform-cdk/issues/650) when you're interested in this feature.
+Please track this [issue](https://github.com/hashicorp/terraform-cdk/issues/650) if you're interested in this feature.

 #### Cross Stack References